-You heat a cup of water on the campfire, raising its temp by 5oC.
-How long would it take to heat a cup with twice the amount of water to the same temperature 5oC on this campfire?
+You heat a cup of water, half-filled, on the campfire, raising its temp by 5°C. How long would it take to heat this cup with twice the amount of water to the same temperature 5°C on this campfire?

 - A) The same amount of time

 - B) Twice as long

 - C) More than twice as long

 - D) None of the above

-Answer: Twice as long.
+- Answer: Twice as long.

-There are twice as many molecules, so each molecule would, in the same time, gain an average of half as much energy.
+- There are twice as many molecules, so each molecule would, in the same time, gain an average of half as much energy.